leandrogutierrez148/lgutierrez.io/src/posts/airflow.md

 ---
 # This is the title of the article
-title: 'Buenos Aires: Good Airflow'
+title: 'Buenos Aires: Good Airflows'
 # You can customize cover image
 cover: /assets/images/pipeline.jpeg
 # This is the icon of the page